FRC4955/Wattson_2015/README.md

 # Wattson_2015

-The software which ran on our 2015 robot, Wattson
+The software which ran on LA Tech's 2015 robot, Wattson.

 For our pleasure to tinker with and improve.